Batman Forever | 1995

 But more ‘Gotham City’-scapes were found in New York, on Exchange Place, the ultimate concrete canyon, running between Broadway and William Street, a block north of Wall Street in Lower Manhattan.

 Not far away is the grandiose entrance to the ‘Ritz Gotham Hotel’, where Ed Nygma (Jim Carrey) holds his wild bash.
-It’s the National Museum of the American Indian – previously the old US Customs House – Broadway at Bowling Green, Lower Manhattan (the art museum seen in Ghostbusters II and the hotel of The Royal Tenenbaums, and the ‘Social Services department’ in Adam Sandler comedy Big Daddy).
+It’s the National Museum of the American Indian – previously the old US Customs House – Broadway at Bowling Green, Lower Manhattan (the art museum seen in Ghostbusters II, the 'Public Archives' in The Royal Tenenbaums, and the ‘Social Services department’ in Adam Sandler comedy Big Daddy).

 In a flash, it’s back to the West Coast for the ‘Ritz’ interior, which is the black-and-gold zigzag moderne foyer of the venerable Pantages Theatre, 6233 Hollywood Boulevard, Hollywood, a venue for the Oscar ceremony in the 50s and a location seen in The Bodyguard, Species and Tim Burton’s Ed Wood.